nohtyp/myfirewall/README.md

 firewalld is the only firewall supported, however, I am in the process of creating an iptables provider.

-This module manages the firewwalld service and configures the rules for the firewall.
+This module manages the firewalld service and configures the rules for the firewall.

 ## Setup